derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Online White Board** - Create an application which allows you to draw pictures, write notes and use various colors to flesh out ideas for projects. *Optional: Add feature to invite friends to collaborate on a white board online.*
+**2) Online White Board** - Create an application which allows you to draw pictures, write notes and use various colors to flesh out ideas for projects. *Optional: Add feature to invite friends to collaborate on a white board online.*
   - [ ] Go
   - [ ] Java
   - [ ] Rust